 About Us

 Verzió International Human Rights Documentary Film Festival was founded by staff members of the Blinken OSA Archivum in 2004.
-Verzió Film Foundation was established in the following year to provide a stable background for the organization of the festival.
+The Festival is organized by the nonprofit Verzió Film Foundation and Blinken OSA Archivum at Central European University.
 The founders’ vision was to create a platform, till then missing from Hungary, for international documentary films with a focus on human rights.
-In 19 years, Verzió programs were attended by more than 200,000 visitors.
-Since 2020 the festival's online streaming platform, the Verziotheque, allows access to the festival films from anywhere in the country.
-More than 50 films are available for rent between two festival editions as well.
+In 20 years, Verzió programs were attended by more than 250,000 visitors.
+Since 2020 the Festival's online streaming platform, the Verziotheque, allows access to the festival films from anywhere in the country.
+More than 60 films are available for rent between two festival editions as well.

 Verzió is an important meeting place for the documentary film community and a diverse audience of documentary film lovers.
-In Budapest, we hold film screenings, discussions and accompanying events with the participation of invited filmmakers and experts at the Toldi, Művész and Corvin cinemas, the Blinken OSA Archivum and the CEU.
-Our permanent partners in the countryside are the Apolló Cinema in Pécs, the Grand Café Cinema and the Megálló Community House in Szeged, the Otthon Cinema in Kecskemét, the Savaria Cinema in Szombathely, the AltKöz Association and Malter in Debrecen.
-From 2023 the Kinodomino team will organize Verzió screenings in Miskolc as well.
+In Budapest, we hold film screenings, discussions and accompanying events with the participation of invited filmmakers and experts at the Toldi and Művész cinemas, the Blinken OSA Archivum and at CEU.
+Our permanent partners in the countryside are the Apolló Cinema in Pécs, the Grand Café Cinema and the Megálló Community House in Szeged, the Otthon Cinema in Kecskemét, the Savaria Cinema in Szombathely, the AltKöz Association in Debrecen.
+From 2023 the Kinodomino team organizes Verzió screenings in Miskolc as well.

 In addition to the annually held Festival in November and the online film library, we are actively involved in the national and international documentary film and cultural scene throughout the year.
-Every year we organise dozens of free screenings in educational settings, film clubs and cultural festivals.
-Re:Verzió, traditionally held in the spring, is an encore screening series that re-screens favourites and award-winners from the last festival in the Blinken OSA Archivum.
-In the spring of 2023, for the first time we have organized the Verzió Vienna mini-festival and in the summer the CEU Rooftop Cinema film club.
+Every year we organise dozens of free screenings in educational settings, film clubs and cultural or music festivals.
+Re:Verzió, traditionally held in the Spring, is an encore screening series that re-screens favourites and award-winners from the last festival in the Blinken OSA Archivum.
+In the spring of 2023, for the first time we have organized the Verzió Vienna mini-festival and in the summer the CEU Rooftop Cinema film club, and in 2024, at the Budapest Spring Festival, we organised the Hungarian premiere screenings of three recent documentaries as part of the Sub/Version programme.